mithom/streamlabs_chatbot_easy_counters/README.md

 ### changelog:
 v 1.2.0: ability to change message from specific counters

+v 1.1.1:
-v 1.1.1: added custom message for when counter does not exists
+* added custom message for when counter does not exists

+* bugfix for problem with 'getUserChangePermissionGlobal' setting

 v 1.1.0: added custom messages for commands that users can use